hamda66/Multi-Tier-Environment-Demo/docs/README.md

 2. Navigate to the project directory:
    `cd 3-tier-app-project`

-3. Install dependencies for each tier as described in their respective README files.
+3. Install dependencies for each tier

 4. Configure environment variables as needed.